-in the contract

-1. Contents of the contract
+- 1. Contents of the contract

-- 6. Gather project information - 7.
-Identify vendor strengths and weaknesses

-10. Identify service level challenges

-11. Gain input from a strategic view-

-2. Contents of the service level exhib-
+- 2. Contents of the service level exhib-

-3. Reasons for including service levels
+- 3. Reasons for including service levels in the contract

-4. Wording applicable to all transac-
+- 4. Wording applicable to all transac-

-5. Order of precedence among docu-
+- 5. Order of precedence among documents

+- 6. Tolerances

+- 7. Measurements

+- 8. Data sources

+- 9. Frequencies10.
+Incentives

+- a.
+Specify wording
-b.
-Determine what dangerous

-wording to avoid in drafting ser-
+- b.
+Determine what dangerous wording to avoid in drafting service levels

-8. Set service level objectives 9.
-Identify service level key issues